BND Hamburger Icon

 If you’re still developing your business plan, you can use our business plan template to craft one that incorporates social responsibility right from the beginning.

 Milliken said there are various ways to connect customers to a cause.
 Customers are likely to rally around an immediate need, such as after a natural disaster.
 They are also likely to participate in giving that ties a social purpose to the product or service they’re buying.
-For example, TOMS Shoes has a “buy one, donate one” model.

-3. Social responsibility can drive innovation.
+Social responsibility can drive innovation.

-While businesses giving back to their communities isn’t a new idea, integrating social corporate responsibility into a business’s very foundation is a relatively novel concept.
+While businesses giving back to their communities isn’t a new idea, integrating corporate social responsibility into a business’s very foundation is a relatively novel concept.

 Part of integrating giving into a company’s overall mission is responding to how technology is rapidly changing the way people donate money and support charities.
 Milliken said mobile technology and social media are drastically impacting how customers give and how businesses will reach those customers.

+“We’re seeing a huge move toward mobile,” he said.
+“That trend will continue to grow.
 To the extent that we can embed ways for people to give anytime, anywhere, we have a real shot at increasing the level of charitable giving.”

 Social media is also creating more opportunities for people to give.
 PayPal makes a point of providing the technology and tools to make this happen, according to Milliken.
 The key to leveraging social channels for charitable giving is to ensure the messaging is contextual and relevant to what the customer is doing at that moment, he said.
 “Social media can help us find people in these moments, giving us a better shot to get them to give.”